 Public Utility Personal Property (PUPP) is also included in this line item.
 This line item is based on local collections.
-The District did start receiving Nexus pipeline revenue in March 2020.
-The pipeline value is a good portion of the increase in District valuation for 2022.
+The district did start receiving Nexus pipeline revenue in March 2020.
+The pipeline value is a good portion of the increase in district valuation.
 Unfortunately, the whole value of the pipeline is added but the pipeline is only paying at 38.5% (tender pay).
-Nexus and the Ohio Department of Taxation (Tax Commissioner) reached an agreement in August/September 2022, however, out of 13 counties, it was appealed by Lorain County and now at the Supreme Court level.
-This now puts everything on hold and we are uncertain of what to anticipate for funding.
-We took a middle of the line approach over the remainder of the forecast and a 3% increase is estimated for other existing PUPP revenue.
+Nexus and the Ohio Department of Taxation (Tax Commissioner) reached an agreement back in August/September 2022, however, out of 13 counties, it was appealed by Lorain County.
+There was a court hearing on October 24, 2023, with no resolution at this time.
+Nexus short paid their FY 2023 payment by nearly \$1M.
+We took a more aggressive approach and estimated \$1.2M over the remainder of the forecast.
+This has a HUGE impact on the forecast.